saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

  Operations to be done on those Sets :
  1. Remove the duplicate elements from the set1.
  2. Add an item "7_up" to the set1.
- 3. Duplicate the elements of set1 to a new backup set.
- 4. Compute the union and intersetion of set1 and set2.
+ 3. Compute the union and intersetion of set1 and set2.
- 5. Compute the difference of set1 from set2.
+ 4. Compute the difference of set1 from set2.
- 6. Then remove the "pepsi" element from the set2.
+ 5. Then remove the "pepsi" element from the set2.
- 7. Then remove all elements from set1
 ```

 <br />